PixelPone897/Sonic-RPG/Information.md

 *Look at Sonic go!*

-This is one of the aspects that I am *stll* the most proud of when it comes to this project.
+This is one of the aspects that I am *still* the most proud of when it comes to this project.
 The title screen is made of 2 main compontents- the palmtrees, and the ground.
 Implementing the scrolling consisted of 2 steps: shifting over the images a certain distance and then resetting them back to their original position.
 I added the parallax effect by shifting over the palmtrees at a slower rate.